irmen/Pyro4/docs/source/nameserver.rst

    Specify the external port use in case of NAT

+.. option:: -s STORAGE, --storage=STORAGE

+   Specify the storage mechanism to use.
+You have several options:

+    - ``memory`` - fast, volatile in-memory database.
+This is the default.
+    - ``dbm:dbfile`` - dbm-style persistent database table.
+Provide the filename to use.
+    - ``sql:sqlfile`` - sqlite persistent database.
+Provide the filename to use.

 .. option:: -x, --nobc

    Don't start a broadcast responder.
 Clients will not be able to use the UDP-broadcast lookup